slimgroup/JUDI4Flux.jl/README.md

 gs[x]   # evalute gradient of x
 ```

 Using non-linear modeling operators and convolutional layers is possible as well!
 For example, the following code shows how to integrate a nonlinear forward modeling JUDI operator into a shallow CNN, consisting of two convolutional layers, with a nonlinear forward modeling layer ℱ in-between them.
 As before, we can define a loss function using Flux utilities and compute derivatives with respect to various parameters, such as the squared slowness vector `m`.
-Once again, gradients of layers containing JUDI operators are computed using the corresponding adjoints or JUDI gradients, instead of Flux's Tracker module:
+Once again, gradients of layers containing JUDI operators are computed using the corresponding adjoints or JUDI gradients, instead of Flux's Tracker module (full example here):

 ```{#example_nonlin}